OctopusDeploy/blog/blog/2021-09/google-cloud-platform-integration/index.md

 Google Cloud accounts are secured by the JSON credentials key file, which can be retrieved from the service account assigned to the instance that is executing the deployment.

-Learn more about [creating a Google Cloud account](https://octopus.com/docs/infrastructure/accounts/google-cloud) and see the [Google Cloud documentation](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for instructions to create a service account and download the key file.
+Learn more about [creating a Google Cloud account](https://octopus.com/docs/infrastructure/accounts/google-cloud) and see the [Google Cloud documentation](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for instructions on creating a service account and downloading the key file.

 ### Google Cloud account variable